Which washing powder is best for baby clothes?

-Here at Hudstone Home, we currently offer two ethical and safe laundry powders that are great for washing your clothes, linen and towels.
+Here at Hudstone Home, we currently offer two ethical and safe laundry powders that are great for washing your clothes, linen and towels and make great baby washing powders.
 They also work on tough stains!
 Both our regular washing powder and sensitive washing powder are super concentrates and contain no fragrances, essential oils, additives, bulkers or fillers.
 Using a pure washing powder without any of these nasties means your baby's sensitive skin will be irritation free.

 We recommend our sensitive washing powder for baby clothes just to be extra safe.
 The best part?
 It will work on all your other washing too – way more practical than using a specified baby laundry detergent.

 Many people use fabric softener but in actual fact, softener is often not needed.
 You only need fabric softeners if you're using harsh chemicals that stiffen fabrics.
 Luckily, our washing powder doesn't do this!
 This saves you time and money!

 Another hot tip is to wash your baby’s clothes separately from regular clothing.
 Throwing everything in one load can lead to irritation from the various particles on your clothes ending up on your baby’s clothes!

 When should you wash baby clothes before birth?